Jibba Jabba 2025

 Logo | Poster | Merchandise

-Taking place in downtown Houghton, Michigan, Jibba Jabba is a street-style snowboarding event where some of the Midwest’s best riders come together to put on a show and compete for the top spot.
-Snowboarding is near and dear to my heart, so when I had the opportunity to create the event logo and poster two years in a row, I couldn’t say no.
+Taking place in downtown Houghton, Michigan, Jibba Jabba is a street-style community snowboarding event where some of the Midwest’s best riders come together under the lights to put on a show and compete for the top spot.
+After its final event in 2011 and a 10+ year hiatus, Jibba Jabba returned in 2023 with a new era of riders, updated features, and fresh energy.
+It has been my pleasure to design the event posters and logos for the last two years, with more to come.

 With the event falling on Valentine’s weekend, we decided to lean into it and embrace the spirit of the holiday.
 A classic red, pink, and white color palette was used throughout the logo and poster design, with a stylized heart-shaped container encompassing the logotype.
-The logo was created to stand out yet be simple enough that it could be used anywhere at any size.
+The logo was created to be unique yet simple enough that it could be used anywhere at any size.

 Jibba Jabba 2024